How we Made a Community & E-Learning Platform using MERN Stack

 Our project uses the MERN (MongoDB, Express, React, Node) stack.
 We wrote the backend using Nest.js — a framework that makes use of Express internally.
 We also use the Next.js React frontend framework.
 So we could also say our project follows the MNNN stack (MongoDB, Nest.js, Next.js, Node) but MERN is a more common name.

-- Controllers: Create all API endpoints with the request and response format.
+- Controllers: Create all API endpoints with the request and response formats.
 Call the services to handle API requests.

 - Modules: Provide metadata that Nest uses to organize the application structure.
 This includes grouping controllers, services, and data access objects together.